 These slow-growing shrubs don't require much in the way of pruning, since they naturally mature into nicely rounded, mounded plants.
 Broken branches or the occasional misbehaving branch can be trimmed off.
 If you do prune, do it immediately after flowering is done, as this will preserve the following season's blooms.
 Generally speaking, though, Daphnes do not like pruning and may experience pronounced dieback if pruned heavily.

 Daphne shrubs are not hard to propagate from semi-green cuttings taken from July to September.
 However, the very slow growth rate means that most people prefer to buy larger nursery grown plants rather than spend years nursing a cutting into a mature plant.

 If you do attempt propagation, cut a long stem from healthy newish growth in late summer.
 Look for relatively firm wood, taken from the area where green growth is emerging from old wood.
 Cut the severed branch into 4- to 6-inch segments, each containing plenty of mature leaves, using sharp pruners.

-Remove the leaves from the lower half of each cutting, then plant each one in a mixture of sand and peat moss.
+Remove the leaves from the lower half of each cutting, then plant each one in a mixture of potting soil and perlite.
 Water the growing medium thoroughly, cover the pot in plastic, and put it in a place that receives bright indirect light.
-When roots develop (it may take a couple of months), transplant them into a large pot filled with sandy potting mix.
+When roots develop (it may take a couple of months), transplant them into a large pot filled with well-draining potting mix.
 When plenty of new growth has begun to develop, the new shrub can be planted in the landscape.
 You may need to keep the plant growing in its container for a full year or more before it's ready to transplant.